realworldocaml/book/book/testing/README.md

 The important line is the last one, where in the `inline_tests` declaration, we declare a dependency on the echo-server binary.
-Also, note that rather than select useful preprocessors one by one, we used the omnipus `ppx_jane` package, which bundles together a collection of useful extensions.
+Also, note that rather than select useful preprocessors one by one, we used the omnibus `ppx_jane` package, which bundles together a collection of useful extensions.

 That done, our next step is to write some helper functions.
 We won't